blakeharv/psychic-octo-ninja/favorite_quotes.md

 "Anyone who can appease a man's conscience can take his freedom away from him."
 — The Grand Inquisitor from 'The Brothers Karamazov'

+"Then there is the very salient question of what the commandments do not say.
+Is it too modern to notice that there is nothing about the protection of children from cruelty, nothing about rape, nothing about slavery, and nothing about genocide?"
+— Christopher Hitchens

+"You saps keep the faith.
+We'll just keep the money."
+— Christopher Hitchens on the 'Pardoner's Tale'